quandangv/MacroDroidTesting/README.md

 The code for each steps of the .feature.template files are located at /features/step-definitions.
 It uses helpers from /features/helpers and page objects from /features/pageobjects.

 All platform-specific code should be in a helper file, such as features/helpers/selectors.ts, to improve scalability.

+## Test Report

+After running the tests, an Allure report can be generated and served using `allure generate && allure open`

+Reports from previous runs can be found as artifacts in the Actions page of the Github repo.
+They can be extracted and served by running `allure open` in the folder containing `allure-report`